bangadang/stackIT/FS25/Dataengineering.md

 	- nodes are retrieved through attributes and edges through start/end node and/or attributes
 - secondary indexes for nodes and edges are supported
 ## Document Stores
-- Documents are hierarchical tree data structures, which can consist of maps, collections, scalar values, nested
+- Documents are hierarchical tree data structures, which can consist of maps, collections, scalar values, nested documents etc.
+- Documents in a collection have similar structure
+- the schema of documents can differ
+- document databases store documents
 ## MongoDB
 ## BaseX, XPath, XQuery